 We can study why in another lesson.
 Engineers talk for hours about these things.

 We will also skip to the recommended iPhone tool.
 The app that I keep coming back to is from dspmobile.com, named

 People may tell you that the iPhone isn’t exact, or argue that you need something more precise.
 But both of those statements are not true.

 We need something consistent.
 We measure today, we measure tomorrow.
 If the sound level is the same, the measurement should be the same.
 Which is the reality – unless your iPhone gets thrown into a pizza, which makes the microphone read differently than the day before – you will get a consistent reading.
 Which means that we can measure the speakers consistently, and tell if there is something different from day to day.
 When the sounds come from speakers, we can see their levels, mark them down and compare the results from last week and last month…all the way back to the time when the room was set up by a technician.
 Oh…and sometimes we will measure silence.

 This is our only goal.
 Finding differences.
 It does no good to tell a tech, “Hey, it’s only 80 dB in the room.”
 They will have no reference~!
 But it does good to say, “The left surround was 85 dB last week and is only 80 dB this week.”

 A quick story about the term ‘dB’.
 And a quick hint.

 The person who is honored for his research in sound, and sound transmission across a distance (he was the first to get a telephone to work), is Alexander Graham Bell.
 That is why the ‘B’ is always capitalized.
 The ‘d’ is short for ‘deci’ meaning one tenth.
 Rarely do we use the term ‘Bel’ by itself.
 The typical measuring unit is the ‘decibel’.

 And finally.
 When you have finished measuring your auditoriums, turn off the dB Volume tool.
 It may stay running in the background.
-It will cut your battery time.
+If so, it will cut your battery time.

 Go and do well.
 Practice a lot! …and mark up up those Manager’s WalkThrough Report forms.